Initially published 11th of June 2019 Updated 29th of December 2022

-Remote teams do their best work when they’re engaged and invested in your project.
+Remote teams do their best when engaged and invested in your project.
 Sure, it’s the provider’s job to ensure that their employees deliver the results you require.
-But you can get so much more out of an remote team if you try these best practices for driving engagement.
+But you can get much more out of a remote team if you try these best practices for driving engagement.

 Recognize the input and success of the remote team.
 At the same time, hold the team accountable for problems and roadblocks they cause during the project.
-By offering feedback on a regular basis, you’ll ensure that they feel like they’re part of your team.
+By regularly offering feedback, you’ll ensure they feel like they’re part of your team.
 That will, in turn, make them develop a sense of ownership of the project.

 Organize regular status meetings

-Drive engagement by having your teams meet via video on a regular basis.
-Seeing a teammate’s face results in greater engagement and mutual understanding.
+Drive engagement by having your teams meet via video regularly and seeing a teammate’s face results in greater engagement and mutual understanding.
 A weekly call will help keep everyone on track.
-And if you plan to follow an agile methodology like Scrum, daily stand-up meetings are a really valuable ceremony in this context.
+And if you plan to follow an agile methodology like Scrum, daily stand-up meetings are a valuable ceremony in this context.

 Make the remote team part of your company

 Make an active effort to foster a good relationship with your remote team.
 Trust us; it’s worth it.
-Make sure to include them in company-wide status updates and calls, when it’s appropriate.
+Offshoring software development is riddled with challenges, and it's in your best interest to unite teams working in two different countries or even continents.
+Make sure to include them in company-wide status updates and calls when appropriate.
 Tell them about reached milestones and successes, especially the ones they’ve contributed to directly.

 We hope this article helps you choose the best outsourcing cooperation model for your business.
-Our experience taught us that offshore software development can give an incredible boost to businesses that are growing fast and need specific expertise on board as soon as possible.
+Our experience taught us that offshore software development could boost businesses that are growing fast and need specific expertise on board as soon as possible.
 Gaining the support of skilled experts takes these companies to the next level.